eyedeekay/i2p.reprepro/SETUP.md

 the repository in the `./debian` directory.
 If you've run either script before, only new packages will be handled.

+When you're done, use `copy.sh` to copy the files into the web server directory.

 Steps for Maintainers:
 ----------------------